Pratham16112002/Markdown-notes/Semester Notes/Cyber Security.md

 	Using Content Security Policy.

 **DDOS attack**
-	It is type of large scale DOS attack in which attacker creates an army of botnets and at a particular time all the botnets send multiple requestion
+	It is type of large scale DOS attack in which attacker creates an army of botnets and at a particular time all the botnets send multiple requests to construe the web-servers, and make the web-server inaccessible to the original users.
+<span style='color:lightgreen;'>Prevention</span>
+	Implement features like rate limiting.
+	Install web application firewall .
+	Take regular backups of server data.
+**SQL Injection Attack**
+	It